Many Americans don't get enough calcium. Your body needs calcium to build strong bones and help prevent osteoporosis (bone loss).

 Foods with Vitamin D

-- You can also get some vitamin D from many types of fish like salmon, tuna, and trout.
+- Many types of fish — like salmon, tuna, and trout

 This information on calcium was adapted from materials from the Office of Dietary Supplements and the Office on Women’s Health.